pturo/freditor-docker/README.md

 ## About project

 This project aims to practice Angular and improve my programming skills.
-This fullstack project contains two projects: front-end and back-end
+This fullstack project contains two projects: frontend and backend and of course database folder where there are scripts and Docker build configurations.

 ## Technologies used in the project